We help you understand how best to fund your education.

 OSAP offers financial aid through scholarships and bursaries, and loans.
 Scholarships and bursaries provide money you don’t have to repay.
 Loans are money you borrow from the government and pay back after you graduate.

 There are many ways to save money.
-One way is by cutting costs with everyday expenses.
-Making a budget can help you deal with financial issues during your school year.
+One is to cut costs with everyday expenses by creating a budget that helps you deal with financial issues throughout the school year.
+To prepare a budget that’s effective, you should:

-- Plan your budget at the start of the school year; and
+- Plan your budget at the start of the school year

 - Review your budget regularly, allowing for possible changes in your life.